 Summer is here and that means beach days, holidays and spending as much time outdoors as the weather will allow.
-Summer does of course come with its own health and wellbeing concerns, including sunburn, insect bites, hay fever, travel anxiety/sickness, fatigue and the usual stress that comes with preparing for a holiday, job stress or managing work and home life.
+Summer does of course come with its own health and wellbeing concerns, including sunburn, hay fever, travel anxiety/sickness, fatigue and the usual stress that comes with preparing for a holiday, job stress or managing work and home life.
 Thankfully, essential oils can help to boost your wellbeing and manage all of these summer health problems.

 Sunburn is usually easily prevented with a good natural sun cream and by staying out of the sun during the middle of the day when it is at its strongest.
 However, if you do end up getting a little burned, you can help to soothe your skin with lavender essential oil.